Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-78-fury.md

 Next time, it would be more diligent.
 Now, it was *hunting.*

 Its sensors pierced walls and floors, let it see through the structure as though it were merely a dense fog.
 It saw the Human-Alpha below it.
 Surprisingly compact in size, compared especially to the Gao-Alpha-of-Alphas.
-But the *might* that was evident in him, just in his little movements---!
+But the *might* that was evident in him, just in his little movements - !

 This would be a *powerful* predator to subdue.